A work-from-home (WFH) policy has become a must-have for companies as more employees seek remote work opportunities.

 Clearly state what the purpose of this policy is, both in terms of the document itself and what you hope to accomplish by offering work-from-home opportunities.
 Ultimately, your work-from-home policy should improve your employee value proposition (EVP), enhance your team members’ experience at your company and align with your core values.
-Convey the value of the policy as well as how the statement will be utilized going forward.
+Convey the value of the policy as well as how the statement will be translated into action going forward.

 Outline which roles within your organization are eligible for remote work.
 Take into account client-facing responsibilities, software limitations and cybersecurity risks.
-Clearly stipulate all role restrictions as to mitigate unnecessary WFH requests and prevent frustration.
+Clearly stipulate all role restrictions to mitigate unnecessary WFH requests and prevent frustration.

-Additionally, if you’d like to have more of a selective acceptance process based on individual suitability, describe the type of employee that is eligible to work from home: reliable, disciplined, autonomous, highly organized, etc. Finally, stipulate any tenure that’s required for employees to take advantage of the work-from-home policy, whether that’s three months or a full year.
+Additionally, if you would like to have more of a selective acceptance process based on individual suitability, describe the type of employee that is eligible to work from home.
+Some questions to ask yourself about employees while considering them for work-from-home eligibility:

-Outline the Work-From-Home Request Process
+Outline a Procedure for the Work-From-Home Request Process

 How should employees go about requesting WFH time?
 In this section, lay out the entire process — is there a formal submission, or should employees have a conversation with their manager?
 Furthermore, do employees need to apply to be considered for the policy prior to submitting a request?
-Provide a step-by-step breakdown of what employees need to do in order to have the option of working from home, and include links when necessary.
+Provide a step-by-step breakdown of what employees need to do in order to have the option of working from home and include links when necessary.

 Explain the Approval Process